gbroques/fcxref/README.rst

    Commands:
      {find,rename,remove}
-       find                Find cross-document references to a property rename              Rename cross-document references to a property remove              Remove XLinks to specified document
+       find                Find cross-document references to an object or property rename              Rename cross-document references to a property remove              Remove XLinks to specified document